 New World Stages 340 West 50th Street

 This Second Stage uptown hit mini-musical will transfer to the complex that seems the answer for hit shows needing a seond home.
-This reprise will play from 10/23/13; re-opening 11/06/13; with a new closing 1/05/14 date.
+This reprise will play from 10/23/13; re-opening 11/06/13; closing 3/16/14 date.
 Mondays at 7pm, Wednesdays at 2pm and 7pm, Thursdays at 8pm, Fridays at 8pm, Saturdays at 2pm and 8pm, and Sundays at 3pm.
 Our Review

 NEWSical the Musical: End of the World Edition